- What Are They?

 The most commonly used medications in the management of osteoarthritis include

 What are the types of osteoarthritis medications?

-The different types of medications prescribed for osteoarthritis help alleviate symptoms and slow the progression of disease.
+The different types of medications prescribed for osteoarthritis help alleviate symptoms and slow the progression of the disease.
 The types of medications used in osteoarthritis treatment include:

 How do osteoarthritis medications work?
+Side Effects

 Analgesics provide pain relief but do not affect swelling or inflammation.
 Analgesics include two types, opioid and non-opioid.
-Some non-opioid medications are available over the counter, but stronger medications need prescription.
+Some non-opioid medications are available over the counter, but stronger medications need a prescription.
 Opioid analgesics are more potent painkillers than non-opioid ones, but carry a high risk for addiction.

 Analgesics used to treat osteoarthritis include:

 - Topical applications and pain patches such as:

 - Capsaicin (Zostrix cream, Qutenza pain patch)